M-arcus/cloudron-docs/docs/documentation/developer/node.md

 $ cloudron init
 id: io.cloudron.tutorial                       # unique id for this app. use reverse domain name convention
 author: John Doe                               # developer or company name of the for user <email>
-title: Tutorial App                            # Cloudron Store title of this app
+title: Tutorial App                            # Cloudron App Store title of this app
 description: App that uses node.js             # A string or local file reference like file://DESCRIPTION.md
-tagline: Changing the world one app at a time  # A tag line for this app for the Cloudron Store
+tagline: Changing the world one app at a time  # A tag line for this app for the Cloudron App Store
 website: https://cloudron.io                   # A link to this app's website
 contactEmail: support@cloudron.io              # Contact email of developer or company
 httPort: 8000                                  # The http port on which this application listens to